hiirotsuki/isextract/README.md

 ========

 isextract is a command line tool to extract from *.z InstallShield v3 packages many old windows games were distributed in.

+supports extracting japanese installshield v3 archives with Shift-JIS filenames. no native windows support, use WSL or cygwin.

 Usage
 =====